Building a Structurally Balanced State Budget

 After a decade of recurring deficits, cuts to local aid and school funding, and increased property taxes, the state’s budget is strong and stable.

 The legislature’s most important job is to maintain Minnesota’s budget.
-In 2016, the legislature continued its responsible stewardship of the budget and resisted temptations to “spend” or “tax cut” our budget back to deficit.
+Between 2013 and 2016, the legislature continued its responsible stewardship of the budget and resisted temptations to “spend” or “tax cut” our budget back to deficit.

-The state Senate took office in 2013 facing $3 billion in deficit, shifts, and unaccounted-for inflation.
+In 2013 Minnesota faced a $3 billion budget problem that included direct deficit, one-time shifts, and unaccounted-for inflation.
 We solved that problem, but we don’t want to make rash short-term decisions that jeopardize the state’s newfound budget stability.
 Rather, we recognize the combination of inflation and “one-time” funds reduces Minnesota’s projected budget surplus dramatically.

 When taking inflation into account by looking at the present value of future revenues, the budget surplus shrinks considerably.
 Proposals to devote significant state general fund dollars to transportation funding or tax cuts risk another state budget deficit.